CCMS-UCSD/GNPSDocumentation/docs/qemistree.md

 ![alt text](./img/qemistree/Qemistree_statuspage.png "status page")

 **1. View Summary** gives a list of the molecules, their structures and the chemical taxonomy assigned by [ClassyFire](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-016-0174-y) taxonomic levels.
-It tabulates the annotations for all MS/MS spectra for which we could predict molecular fingerprint using Sirius and CSI:FingerID([Dührkop et. al]((https://www.pnas.org/content/112/41/12580))).
+It tabulates the annotations for all MS/MS spectra for which we could predict molecular fingerprint using Sirius and CSI:FingerID [Dührkop et. al](https://www.pnas.org/content/112/41/12580).

 ![alt text](./img/qemistree/itoloutput.png "iTol Files")